braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/countdowns.md

 {% endraw %}

-{% alert important %} You will need a Custom Attribute field with a `date` value. {% endalert %}
+{% alert important %} You will need a custom attribute field with a `date` value. {% endalert %}

 ## Create a Countdown From Days to Hours to Minutes

-**Goal:** Tell a user how much time is left until an event will happen, and change the time value (days, hours, minutes) depending upon when the missage is sent relative to the expiration date.
-For example, if there's two days until the order arrives: "Your order will arrive in 2 days."
-If there's less than a day: "Your order will arrive in 17 hours."
+This use case calculates the time left between a specific event and today, and depending on the length left until the event, will change the time value (days, hours, minutes) and display different personalized messages.

+For example, if there’s two days until a customer's order arrives, you might say “Your order will arrive in 2 days.”
+Whereas if there’s less than a day, you could change it to “Your order will arrive in 17 hours.”

 {% raw %}